PanMig/Chemistry-Lab/README.md

 # Play

 The game is released as a web project.
-To try the game you can visit this webpage ( https://envisagelabs.iti.gr/games/ChemistryLab_v2.0/ )
+To try the game visit https://envisagelabs.iti.gr/games/ChemistryLab_v2.0/ .
 For avoiding any perfomance problems, its suggested to use either google chroome or mozilla firefox browsers.

 # Images